alkampfergit/personal-blog/codewrecks/content/post/old/2008/07/relations-are-really-so-useful.md

 First of all, *even if you have the Id of the customer you need to load it entirely from db*, but the worst thing happens when you add the order to the orders collection, because nhibernate does lazy load, loading * **all the orders of the customer in memory** *, finally he generate the insert and update as before.

 Think again to it **To add an order you have to load in memory  **all customer orders** **.
 What happens if the Customer have hundreds of orders???
 Sounds bad, isn't it?
-Moreover you are wasting memory for nothingâ€¦.you never access all the orders, you only want add new one.
+Moreover you are wasting memory for nothing...you never access all the orders, you only want add new one.

 Similar thing happens whenever you access Orders collection, if you access the first element *all the orders are loaded*, if you call Count *all orders gets loaded*.
 To avoid this you need to use ISession.CreateFilter() that permits you to issue a Count(\*) query without loading the elements or scan orders with pagination, but you can agree that this is not a good situation.